FAIR-by-Design-Methodology/MVS/resources/How to contribute/w_how_to_contribute.md

 5. The repository managers will be automatically notified that a new discussion message has been created

 ![creating a new discussion](../attachments/new_disc.png)

+### Contributing through forking

+The most "advanced" way of co-creation (for GitHub beginners) is to use forking to contribute to a public project.
+This action can be done by any external party that does not have direct write access to the repository (is not added as a contributor).

+For these purposes, you need to use the "fork and pull workflow":

+1. Create a fork of the [MVS repository](https://github.com/FAIR-by-Design-Methodology/MVS)
+2. Clone the fork so that the content is available locally
+3. Create a branch where all changes will be stored
+4. Make and push changes to the branch
+    * make changes directly in the MVS profiles
+5. Make a pull request which will propose the made changes to the main MVS repository

+The repository owner can review the pull request and decide to accept or reject it, or maybe ask for more information.
+Even if the owner decided not to accept the changes in the main repo, the fork will continue to exist separately and be visible to anyone browsing GitHub.

+## Contributing via a direct contact with the MVS team

+You can [reach out to the MVS team directly via email](mailto:a.whyte@ed.ac.uk) and start a discussion regarding the MVS profiles.

+For an example, use the [template for a Minimum Viable Skillset](https://zenodo.org/records/10977747) to create a new profile and send it to the MVS team for further analysis and official publication.